Night Train (1997) is my first venture into the world of Martin Amis. After the hullabaloo, I thought I had to get a sense of his writing.

 But even though some suicides have succeeded by shooting themselves in the head three times, Jennifer’s still makes no sense.
 While often unlikely suicides happen because the person just succumbed to “the water torture of staying alive,” Jennifer’s never shown any signs that she’s even slightly tired or depressed.
 Quite the opposite.
 She has everything anyone could want: a perfect boyfriend, a perfect family, a perfect job she loved, a perfect figure, no financial problems, no troubled past.
 But there are clues that suggest something went wrong — or right.

-Even though Amis’s style was very clever, sometimes his adoption of the jaded detective voice was, as it often is, annoying to the point of becoming its own analogue of water torture.
+I’m also glad to move away from Amis’s style; sometimes his adoption of the jaded detective voice was, as it often is, annoying to the point of becoming its own analogue of water torture.
 All those short, repetitive jabs.
 In fact, through the first fifty pages or so I really wondered whether I’d be able to handle the rest of the slim novel.
 I’m glad I stuck with it.
 It turns out to be a tightly wound post-modern novel with a satisfying ending.

 On a side note, because Amis’s 2006 statements that have sullied his reputation somewhat, I was paying particular attention to any author signals in this book, written over ten years ago.
 Early in the book, Mike gives one of those preemptive apologies that is not an apology: